rajat1sharma/pulsarprediction/README.md

 # pulsarprediction
+A Machine Learning Project to predict: whether star is pulsar or not (1 means star is pulsar and 0 means star is not pulsar)

 Dataset Description
 Pulsars are a rare type of Neutron star that produce radio emission detectable here on Earth.
 They are of considerable scientific